-Texas A&M University EMS is a campus-based emergency medical service that responds to medical and traumatic emergencies on the Texas A&M campus and surrounding community as needed.
-University EMS offers its services to all students, faculty, and patrons on the Texas A&M campus and the community.
+Texas A&M University Emergency Medical Services is a campus-based EMS agency that responds to medical and traumatic emergencies on the Texas A&M campus and surrounding community.
+Texas A&M University EMS offers its services to all students, faculty, staff, and visitors on the Texas A&M campus and community.

 2. Stay on the line.
-The dispatcher will ask you for more than just where you are.
-They need to ask several questions to make sure the right resources respond.
+The dispatcher will ask you for information to make sure the right resources respond.

 3. Answer the questions as they are asked.
 Questions are designed to get the most important information first.

 4. If you can, stay next to the patient.
 Being next to the patient allows you to provide more information to the ambulance.